rowr111/katalon-azure-devops-test-results-integration/README.md

   - if there is no ID, the Test Suite will be skipped
 - suffix Test Case names with the Test Point ID for that Test Case/Test Plan combo in Azure DevOps as per the prerequisites. `Test Case Name Blah (5678)`
   - if there is no ID, the Test Case will be skipped

+## How to build
+This app was built with .NET Core and Visual Studio Code on Windows.
+It depends on [Microsoft.TeamFoundationServer.Client](https://www.nuget.org/packages/Microsoft.TeamFoundationServer.Client/), get the package via the attached link and install it via terminal within VS Code.

+You can build packages that will work on any of MacOS/Windows/Linux via the commands [described on the dotnet core deployment page](https://docs.microsoft.com/en-us/dotnet/core/deploying/).

 ## How to run
  - replace ORGANIZATION_NAME PROJECT_NAME UserPAT KATALON_REPORTS_DIRECTORY with your own information as is appropriate.